rstyczynski/ansible-collection-howto/collections/ansible_collections/myorg/unix/README.md

-# myorg.unix
+# Ansible Collection - myorg.unix

-Example Ansible Collection used in the tutorial.
-Contains the `apache` role.
+Documentation for the collection.